Viewing device details

 NAVIGATION Modules > Devices > Device List

-SECURITY Device Management > Add Devices
+PERMISSIONS Device Management > Add Devices

-SECURITY Device Management > Delete Devices
+PERMISSIONS Device Management > Delete Devices

 The Device List page enumerates all of your devices across all organizations and provides management options for them.
 It surfaces important details about each endpoint, including its hostname, assigned user and organization, installed software, monitoring status, and more.